Aetherinox/obsidian-dataview-snippets/Snippets/Tag Cloud 1/README.md

 <br />

 ### Cloud Colors
-As of `v1.3.0`, this snippet auto generates the colors that will be used for each page listed in the cloud.
-The color generation code will keep the color tones in the **pastel** range, and will exclude darker colors since the background box is dark.
+As of `v1.3.0`, this snippet auto generates the colors that will be used for each tag listed in the cloud.
+The color generation code will keep the color tones in the **pastel** range, and will exclude darker colors since the background box color is dark.

 <br />